Wall Street analysts express concerns about Facebook's management

 Wall Street analysts are citing concerns over Facebook's management style in evaluating the company's stock in light of the days-long Cambridge Analytica controversy.

-Why it matters: Investors have shifted their concerns about Facebook from things they can't handle, like calls to regulate data-driven tech platforms, to things they can, like their management style or structure.
+Why it matters: Investors have shifted their concerns about Facebook from things they can't handle, like market conditions and calls to regulate data-driven tech platforms, to things they can, like their management style or structure.

 At the heart of the management question is whether Facebook has simply grown too big to structurally manage the scope of the issues its facing, or if there's a problem with how the current management team is approaching the crisis and other issues.